CrunchyData/postgres-operator/README.md

 The image rollout can occur over the course of several days.

 To stay up-to-date on when releases are made available in the [Crunchy Data Developer Portal](https://www.crunchydata.com/developers), please sign up for the [Crunchy Data Developer Program Newsletter](https://www.crunchydata.com/developers#email).
-You can also [join the PGO project community mailing list](https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join)
+You can also [join the PGO project community discord](https://discord.gg/a7vWKG8Ec9)

 The PGO Postgres Operator project source code is available subject to the [Apache 2.0 license](LICENSE.md) with the PGO logo and branding assets covered by [our trademark guidelines](docs/static/logos/TRADEMARKS.md).